Simon Danczuk's Election Paperwork Says He Lives With His Ex-Wife, But She Says Otherwise

 Karen Danczuk: "No, who wants to know?"

-BF: “Sorry, I must have the wrong address.
-I’m a journalist I was just checking.”
+BF: "Sorry, I must have the wrong address.
+I'm a journalist, I was just checking."

 Danczuk: "No it's alright.
 Which journalist, I can take your details and get him to ring you?"